culturecode/stagehand/Readme.md

 ## Possible Caveats to double check when development is complete
 - Transactions blocks don't expect multiple connections to be operating within them, so if a transaction fails while writing content to multiple databases, only the connection that started the transaction will roll back.
+This could be corrected by starting a transaction using the ProductionRecord while writing.

 - Connections to each database are performed in an around filter that wraps each controller action.
 The filter is prepended to reduce the chance any other code accesses the database before a connection to the desired database is made.